roehampton/module-content/software-development-3/week-09/lab/README.md

 You know everything required to do this.

 HINTS:
-   * re-use the ComboBoxItem class for the keepers option list
+   * re-use the CustomComboBoxItem class for the keepers option list
    * you will find that you can select items from both list, and retrieve the selected values in the event handler of the button just as you did in the event handlers of the option lists themselves.